On the geometry of silent and anisotropic big bang singularities: Introduction

 \subsection{A framework for understanding anisotropic solutions}

 For reasons mentioned above, we expect it to be important to have a clear picture of the geometry in order to be able to analyse oscillatory big bang singularities.
 In order to be more precise concerning how this is to be achieved, we need to introduce some terminology.
-We do so in the present subsection, and at the same time give a rough idea of the main assumptions; cf. \cite[Chapter~3]{RinWave} of the companion article \cite{RinWave} or Section~\ref{section:Assumptions} below for a formal statement.
+We do so in the present subsection, and at the same time give a rough idea of the main assumptions; see \cite[Chapter~3]{RinWave} of the companion article \cite{RinWave} or Section~\ref{section:Assumptions} below for a formal statement.

 \textit{The expansion normalised Weingarten map.} Let $(M,g)$ be a spacetime (i.e., a time oriented Lorentz manifold) with a foliation $M=\bM\times I$, where $I=(t_{-},t_{+})$ is an open interval, such that the mean curvature, say $\theta$, of the leaves $\bM_{t}:=\bM\times \{t\}$ is never zero.
 Here we tacitly assume the leaves of the foliation to be closed and spacelike, and $\d_{t}$ to be future pointing timelike.
-In fact, we are mainly interested in crushing singularities; i.e., the situation that $\theta\rightarrow\infty$ as $t\rightarrow t_{-}$, cf. Definition~\ref{def:crushingsingularity} below.
+In fact, we are mainly interested in crushing singularities; i.e., the situation that $\theta\rightarrow\infty$ as $t\rightarrow t_{-}$, see Definition~\ref{def:crushingsingularity} below.
 A central object in this article is the \textit{expansion normalised Weingarten map} $\mK:=\bK/\theta$, where $\bK$ is the Weingarten map of the leaves of the foliation.
 Clearly, $\mK$ is symmetric with respect to the metric $\bge$ induced on $\bM_{t}$.
 It therefore has real eigenvalues $\ell_{A}$, $A=1,\dots,n$, which we here assume to be distinct.
 In this setting, there are, at least locally, eigenvectors corresponding to the $\ell_{A}$, say $\{X_{A}\}$, which are orthogonal with respect to $\bge$.
-For the purposes of the present discussion, we assume the $X_{A}$ to be smooth and globally defined, we normalise them with respect to a fixed reference metric, and we use the notation $\chg(X_{A},X_{A})=e^{2\mu_{A}}$, where $\chg:=\theta^{2}\bge$.
+For the purposes of the present discussion, we assume the $X_{A}$ to be smooth and globally defined, we normalise them with respect to a fixed reference metric $\bge_\refer$, and we use the notation $\chg(X_{A},X_{A})=e^{2\mu_{A}}$, where $\chg:=\theta^{2}\bge$.
+Here $\bge_{\refer}$ is the metric induced by $g$ on $\bM_{t_{0}}$ for some $t_{0}\in I$ (and we think of $\bge_{\refer}$ as being defined on $\bM$).